rhalff/confert/README.md

 Confert
 =======

-Require and convert config files of any type
+Require and convert config files of any type.

-This module serves a very simple purpose, it loads a config fileaA

-As a bonus you can leave it up to the user of your program what type of config file to use.
+Confert loads a named config file and leaves it up to the configer (user) in what kind of format it is.

 ## Installation
 ```